ShareX/sharex.github.io/docs/amazon-s3.md

 * Name: `i`
 * Target: `i.example.com.s3.eu-central-1.amazonaws.com`

-You can find a list of region endpoints from `ShareX main window -> Destinations -> Destination settings -> Amazon S3 tab -> Endpoints`.
+You can find a list of regional endpoints under `ShareX main window -> Destinations -> Destination settings -> Amazon S3 tab -> Endpoints`.

-So the target should be `{bucketname}.{endpoint}`
+The target should be `{bucketname}.{endpoint}`.

 [Check here for more information.](http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#VirtualHostingCustomURLs)

 ### Configure ShareX Amazon S3 settings

-* From ShareX main window, open `Destinations -> Destination settings`
+* From the ShareX main window, open `Destinations -> Destination settings`
-* Select `Amazon S3` tab
+* Select the `Amazon S3` tab
-* Use `access key ID` and `secret access key` that you noted down previously
+* Enter the `Access key ID` and `Secret access key` that you noted previously
-* For the endpoints section select the region that you chose while creating the bucket
+* In the endpoints section, select the region that you chose while creating the bucket
 * Enter the bucket name you created
 * For the upload path, it is recommended to use `%y/%mo`, which creates subfolders such as `2020/04`
-* If you are using your own domain, then check `Use custom domain` and fill the text box, for example: `https://i.example.com`
+* If you are using your own domain, check `Use custom domain` and enter it in the text box, for example, `https://i.example.com`
 * You can now close the destination settings window
 * In the main window, make sure to select Amazon S3 as the destination for the image uploader, text uploader, and file uploader